 Woodland Garden Plants

-The present-day cultivation of large areas of single annual crops such as wheat might seem, on the surface, to be a very productive and efficient use of land (average wheat yields this century have increased more than three-fold to over 3 tons per acre).
+The present-day cultivation of large areas of single annual crops such as wheat might seem, on the surface, to be a very productive and efficient use of land.
 When other factors are taken into account, however, it can be argued that this is a very unproductive and unsustainable use of the land.

 A woodland, on the other hand, might seem to be a very unproductive area for human food (unless you happen to like eating acorns).
 By choosing the right species, however, a woodland garden can produce a larger crop of food than the same area of wheat, will require far less work to manage it and will be able to be sustainably harvested without harm to the soil or the environment in general.